huggingface/community-events/keras-dreambooth-sprint/compute-with-lambda.md

 ## Setting up your environment

+**Note: Please do not use notebook in lambda's UI, and follow below workflow to establish an SSH tunnel and work through it.**

 You can establish an SSH tunnel to your instance using below command:
 ```
 ssh ubuntu@ADDRESS_OF_INSTANCE -L 8888:localhost:8888